dansheffler/dtsheffler.com/_teaching/latin/syllabus.md

 > 3. Dative
 > 4. Ablative

 You will be expected to *already* know that (3) is the answer from studying the passage and will not have the time to go back and parse the grammar then and there.
-I may also ask comprehension questions like "What does Scaevola compare friendship to in the passage?"
+I may also ask comprehension questions like "To what does Scaevola compare friendship in the passage?"
 I recommend that you do the parsing and understanding stage with your classmates then take the quiz on your own.
-You may reference the reading and the notes in the book while doing the quiz, but you may not use outside help (e.g. William Whittaker's Words).
+You may reference the reading and the notes in the book while doing the quiz, but you may not use outside help.

 In addition, the first quarter homework will focus on review of grammar from Latin 1 and 2.

 Another 20% of the grade will come from in-class evaluation.
 This grade will be based both on participation (freely volunteering answers) and on accuracy (having the right answers).
-The expectation is that you will come to class not only having read the weekly assignment, but have also looked up unfamiliar words in the dictionary, investigated unfamiliar grammatical forms, and re-read the passage a few times drilling in the meaning.
+The expectation is that you will come to class not only having read the weekly assignment, but also having looked up unfamiliar words in the dictionary, investigated unfamiliar grammatical forms, and re-read the passage a few times drilling in the meaning.
 You may *not* bring written translations or glosses to class.
 You should have the passaged prepared well enough that you can read the Latin directly in class and answer questions about its content.
 I keep track of the quality of participation on my attendance cards on a class-by-class basis.

 The remaining 20% will come from quarterly take-home translation exams.
 This will involve translating a brief passage of Latin that we have already read into English and answering a few grammatical questions about the text.